 Sometimes after breakfast lodges also offer other activities to break out the game drives.
 Maybe there are cultural activities back at the lodge, or you can go on a river canoeing trip, or take a helicopter, ride horses, or simply go on a walking safari with an armed guide.
 If that is available, do not miss the opportunity of experiencing a slower but closer encounter with nature.
 You will get to track footprints, smaller animals, insects, birds and life beyond the big game and it can be super fascinating.

-5. A typical day on safari – Lunch
+5. The middle of a typical day on safari – Lunch

 Lunch is almost always served back at the camp or lodge.
 On certain special occasions and locations, I spent lunch outside as well, in the wild, similar to the breakfast picnic in format.
 But that only happens when you are trying to get somewhere that is far, like when I was in Namibia and we went on a full-day Skeleton Coast safari which took 8h.